Espreccino/PepperTalkSDK-iOS/README.md

 	 @param topicId The topicId whose unread notifications count is to be returned
 	 @param participants List of participants which are to be applied as filter while showing unread notifications count.
 Pass nil to disable filter
-	 @return List of participant:unreadCount tuple.
-Nil if the operation could not complete successfully */
+	 @return Nil if the operation could not complete successfully.
+If operation succesfull, information returned is in following format:
+	 {
+	    PTUnreadCountQueryParticipantsKey : {
+	        # participant id : # unread count for the participant,
+	        # participant id : # unread count for the participant,
+	    }
+	    PTUnreadCountQueryTotalUnreadCountKey : # total unread count across all participants }
+	 */
 	- (NSDictionary *) unreadNotificationCountForTopic:(NSString *)topicId
 	                              filterByParticipants:(NSArray *)participants;

 <a id="changelog"></a>
 #Changelog